barrysweeney/1-click-startup/README.md

 We set the image to pull from Docker Hub and map the port from within the container to `port 8080` on our local machine.

 Next, we'll link this service to the custom frontend.
-We'll want NextCloud to be setup with the apps already installed so we'll create a small python script to do that.
+We'll want NextCloud to be setup with the apps already installed, so we'll create a small python script to do that.
 This will have the dual effect of locking the route down to only the manager since we could theoretically make the password to only them.